Contribute to our open-source community.

 Frontend development

-The frontend is made with Vue.js and located in the /ui folder.
+Our front-end uses Vue.js with the version 18.18.0.
+The code is located in the /ui folder.

 shell